harz05/interviewagent/README.md

 # AI Interview Agent

+This is a developing projects and currently exploring different approaches for the implementation of it.
+Checkout branches for other approaches.
 An AI-powered interview agent that conducts realistic mock interviews using online LLM APIs and real-time video communication.

 ## Features